11 Insights From Conversion Elite 2017

 4. Accessibility Is Often Neglected:

-Abi Hough delivered an excellent presentation reminding us that we are all getting older and that for an increasing proportion of web users accessibility is limited in some way.
-More than one in seven people in the UK have some kind of permanent disability and this includes 6.1m users who have impairments that affect the way they use the internet.
+Abi Hough delivered an excellent presentation reminding us that we are all getting older.
+For an increasing proportion of web users accessibility is limited in some way.
+More than one in seven people in the UK have some kind of permanent disability.
+This includes 6.1m users who have impairments that affect the way they use the internet.
 Many users also suffer from temporary or circumstantial disabilities caused by such factors as the weather, noise pollution and alcohol.

 5. What You See Is What You Get (WYSIWYG) Editors Have Their Limitations: